DocOtak/jsonprofile/README.md

 JSON Hydrographic Profile
 =========================

+Perhaps this should just be renamed to CCHDO-IR (for internal representation)...
+The citation information will be critical to the success of this I think.
+So I need to put some extra thought into making this section nice... more than one author seperately listed? support for links in the citation, only one DOI?

 ```javascript
 {
   "type": "c", // "c" for continuous, or "d" for discrete, for ODV purposes only